VirtoCommerce/vc-module-training-docker/readme.md

 ![Developing inside a Container](docs/media/developing-inside-container.png)

-Web service container based on *virtocommerce/platform* latest image.
-Additionally Web service Docker file contains code for download and install Virto Commerce modules and [Visual Studio Remote Tool](https://visualstudio.microsoft.com/downloads#remote-tools-for-visual-studio-2019) to enabling the debug of a .Net Framework app.
+Web service container based on *virtocommerce/platform* latest Linux image.
+Additionally Web service Docker file contains code for download and install Virto Commerce modules.

+To enabling the debug of a .Net Core app in a Linux container Visual Studio downloads vsdbg and maps it to the container.
+For information on *vsdbg.exe*, see [Offroad debugging of .NET Core on Linux and OSX from Visual Studio](https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio).

-When the Web service container is started, then the *Virto Commerce Platform Manager* and *msvsmon.exe* is executed on the container as well, because *msvsmon.exe* and *IIS* is defined as an entrypoint. *Msvsmon.exe* is interacting with Visual Studio and therefore developer is able to set a breakpoint and debug the code.
+When the Web service container is started, then the *Virto Commerce Platform Manager* and *vsdbg.exe* is executed on the container as well. *Vsdbg.exe* is interacting with Visual Studio and therefore developer is able to set a breakpoint and debug the code.

 Developer write and build code for a new module in Visual Studio locally on host machine.
-To ensure that any code edits on host machine are automatically propagated to the container, folder with built module on host machine is mapped to c:\vc-platform\modules folder in the container.
-This is only possible through bind mounting, which works similar to a *mklink* mount in Windows.
+To ensure that any code edits on host machine are automatically propagated to the container, folder with built module on host machine is automatically mapped to the `/app` folder in the container.
+This is only possible through bind mounting.
 When a path in the host mounted to a path in the container, the contents of the host directory will completely overwrite whatever is in the container directory, regardless of whether the container directory has files which were not present in the host directory at mount time.
 The result is that the container directory will be an exact snapshot of the host directory.
 This makes the development experience feel more natural.
+In order for the developed module to be available in the *Virto Commerce Platform* the contents of the `/app` folder should be placed to the `/opt/virtocommerce/platform/Modules/VirtoCommerce.TrainingModule` folder.
+This is done by the *ln* mount command in Linux.

 ## Prerequisites